SpanbauerLab/Metabarcoding/index.md

 | `R1`/`R2`              | Forward/Reverse read                 |
 | `001`                  | its always 001 and I don't know why     |

-If you have reads for each of your samples means the data is multiplexed.
+If you have reads for each of your samples means the data is demultiplexed.

 ### 2. Separating reads based on Samples/Gene/Variable regions.